rust-lang/book/src/ch14-03-cargo-workspaces.md

 {{#rustdoc_include ../listings/ch14-more-about-cargo/no-listing-02-workspace-with-two-crates/add/add_one/src/lib.rs}}
 ```

-Now that we have another package in the workspace, we can have the `adder`
-package with our binary depend on the `add_one` package, that has our
+Now we can have the `adder` package with our binary depend on the `add_one`
-library.
-First, we’ll need to add a path dependency on `add_one` to
+package that has our library.
+First, we’ll need to add a path dependency on
-*adder/Cargo.toml*.
+`add_one` to *adder/Cargo.toml*.

 <span class="filename">Filename: adder/Cargo.toml</span>